joengelm/scdl/README.md

 What?
 -----
 SCDL is a basic library for downloading tracks and playlists from Soundcloud.
 With one call to 'scdl.download', you can easily save a track or playlist to your computer.
 SCDL also provides informative output about a song's download progress and embeds each track's artwork into its mp3 file.
+By default, SCDL will download tracks into the user's '~/Music/Soundcloud/*artist*/' folder, where *artist* is the owner of the track (not *necessarily* the actual artist of the song).

 How?
 ----
-SCDL uses the [Soundcloud API Python wrapper](https://github.com/soundcloud/soundcloud-python) and [Mutagen libraries](https://mutagen.readthedocs.org/en/latest/). **Be sure to put your *own* client ID into scdl.py.** You can acquire a client ID easily by going to [Soundcloud's app registration page](http://soundcloud.com/you/apps/new).
+SCDL uses the [Soundcloud API Python wrapper](https://github.com/soundcloud/soundcloud-python) and [Mutagen libraries](https://mutagen.readthedocs.org/en/latest/).
+You can install these packages with:

+    pip install soundcloud
+    pip install mutagen

+Or, if you're not hip about pip, use whatever package manager you want.

 Why?
 ----